 These are a few but not all of the questions you should consider when selecting a beneficiary for a life insurance policy.
 Contact our dedicated estate planning law firm to make sure that you consider all the issues that are relevant to your situation.

-If you have questions regarding whether you need a trust to protect your loved ones life insurance proceeds after you are gone, contact Colorado Wills and Estates to schedule a Peace of Mind Planning Session today.
+If you have questions regarding whether you need a trust to protect your loved ones life insurance proceeds after you are gone, contact Colorado Wills and Estates to schedule a Strategy Session today.

 This article is a service of Brian Musell.
 I go beyond drafting documents; I ensure that your informed and empowered decisions about life and death are made for yourself and the people you love.
-That is why I offer a Peace of Mind Planning Session during which we will explore what is important to you, and how we can protect your loved ones once you are gone.
+That is why I offer a Strategy Session during which we will explore what is important to you, and how we can protect your loved ones once you are gone.